If you are giving birth soon then you’ve probably already thought about what your baby is going to wear home from hospital.

 Choose something that is loose, stretchy and lightweight, and that has a high waist if you’re having a C-section.

-In warmer weather you may prefer to wear a night dress or nightie, especially ones with buttons, a V-neck or spaghetti straps, as these features will make breastfeeding or nursing easier.
+In warmer weather you may prefer a night dress or nightie, especially ones with buttons, a V-neck or spaghetti straps, as these features will make breastfeeding or nursing easier.

 While robes aren’t essential, many new moms find that they make a nice addition to your hospital bag.